AWS Quickstart Guide#

 _images/aws4.png

-8. Once you have the IP address to your VM, you can connect to it through AWS SSH portal, or through your terminal.
+8. Once you have the IP address of your VM, you can connect to it through the AWS SSH portal, or through your terminal.

 Once connected to the VM, generate an identity token.
 Activate your NVIDIA AI Enterprise subscription using that identity token on NGC.
 Follow the instructions here.